November 2

 It cannot be denied that the owners and inventors have shown wonderful aggressiveness and ingenuity

-the struggle has been bitter and incessant for the sway of the emotional and soulful.
+The struggle has been bitter and incessant for the sway of the emotional and soulful.

 The ingenious purveyor of canned music is urging man, on his way to the silent place with gun and rod,